Conditional Positional Encodings for Vision Transformers: Abstract

 \section{Abstract}

-We propose a conditional positional encoding (CPE) scheme for vision Transformers~\cite{dosovitskiy2021an, touvron2020training}.
-Unlike previous fixed or learnable positional encodings, which are pre-defined and independent of input tokens, CPE is dynamically generated and conditioned on the local neighborhood of the input tokens.
-As a result, CPE can easily generalize to the input sequences that are longer than what the model has ever seen during training.
-Besides, CPE can keep the desired translation-invariance in the image classification task, resulting in improved classification accuracy.
-CPE can be effortlessly implemented with a simple Position Encoding Generator (PEG), and it can be seamlessly incorporated into the current Transformer framework.
+We propose a conditional positional encoding (CPE) scheme for vision Transformers~\citep{dosovitskiy2021an,touvron2020training}.
+Unlike previous fixed or learnable positional encodings that are predefined and independent of input tokens, CPE is dynamically generated and conditioned on the local neighborhood of the input tokens.
+As a result, CPE can easily generalize to the input sequences that are longer than what the model has ever seen during the training.
+Besides, CPE can keep the desired translation equivalence in vision tasks, resulting in improved performance.
+We implement CPE with a simple Position Encoding Generator (PEG) to get seamlessly incorporated into the current Transformer framework.
 Built on PEG, we present Conditional Position encoding Vision Transformer (CPVT).
-We demonstrate that CPVT has visually similar attention maps compared to those with learned positional encodings.
-Benefit from the conditional positional encoding scheme, we obtain state-of-the-art results on the ImageNet classification task compared with vision Transformers to date.
-Our code will be made available at \url{https://github.com/Meituan-AutoML/CPVT}.
+We demonstrate that CPVT has visually similar attention maps compared to those with learned positional encodings and delivers outperforming results.
+Our Code is available at: \href{https://github.com/Meituan-AutoML/CPVT}{\texttt{https://git.io/CPVT}}.